huajide/China-eBus/README.md

 ## Overview
 This repository contains all codes and (sample) dataset of the paper -
-***How do bus network structure shapes system costs and emissions of fleet electrification?
+***How does bus network structure shape system costs and emissions of fleet electrification?
 Evidence from 224 Chinese cities***.

 Note that the **full dataset** can be requested through our [Global EV Data Initiative](https://globalevdata.github.io/data.html).